KarlGusta/minivault-api/README.md

 # MiniVault API

-A simple local REST API that simulates ModelVault's on-prem AI prompt/response system.
+A lightweight local REST API that simulates a core feature of ModelVault's product, which is receiving a prompt and returning a generated response using a local (LLM GPT-2).
+Supports word-by-word streaming and logs all interactions locally.

 ## How to Run